feminism-chat/feminism-chat.github.io/faq.md

 [@Avani](https://github.com/annavani) \| @elky \| [@GorillaWarfare](https://github.com/molly) \| [@LambdaSix](https://github.com/LambdaSix) \| [@yar](https://github.com/yardenac)

 Feel free to contact any of the moderators on IRC, if you have any issues or questions.

+Mods have set their clients to highlight the word `!femops` - if you need to get all our attention at once, just type that word into the channel.